Snowfork/snowbridge/ethereum/README.md

 yarn install
 ```

 Create an `.envrc` file using [.envrc.template](.envrc.template) as a template.
-Note that deploying to ropsten network requires setting the INFURA_PROJECT_ID and ROPSTEN_PRIVATE_KEY environment variables.
+Note that deploying to goerli network requires setting the INFURA_PROJECT_ID and ROPSTEN_PRIVATE_KEY environment variables.

 Example: